Records Management and Document Retention

 For example, Academic Affairs completes a Purchase Requisition to obtain office supplies.
 Academic Affairs keeps a copy of the Purchase Requisition and forwards the original Purchase Requisition to the Purchasing Department.
 The Purchasing Department as the department responsible for retaining the original Purchase Requisition would in turn be the department responsible for obtaining permission to destroy the record in accordance with the Records Retention schedules.

 In order to receive approval to destroy records which meet the records retention schedule standards, the first step is to consult the approved records retention schedules in determining the category of the records designated for destruction.
-The retention schedules may be found via the following links to the State of Connecticut’s Office of the Public Records Administrator website:

 The records retention schedules list record titles common to most State agencies.
 Determining where your records fall within these categories is sometimes difficult.
 Administrative Services is prepared to provide assistance to determine what Retention Schedule and Record Series Title you should use if a brief description of the records being disposed can be provided.
 It is important to ensure that none of the records you wish to destroy are categorized “permanent”, especially where personnel records are concerned.